 Welcome to the Hard Rock Stone Works education page.
 This page is designed to answer some of the most commonly asked questions concerning natural, as well as man-made stone.
 It covers a variety of topics from the definition of granite to preparing for installation as well as details such as granite fissures, hairline cracks, pits, and even physical separation.
 Please review the questions to the left and select the ones that apply to your situation.
 If you don’t see the topic you are interested in, please ask your question using the form on this page.

 Granite is a natural stone, formed many years ago when molten rock from the center of the earth’s core was pushed towards the surface.
 Granite’s extreme hardness, which approaches that of diamonds, makes it an uncommonly durable surface.
 It has a natural beauty which makes it appealing when used as countertops or other surfaces in the home.
 You can be sure that the granite you choose will stand the test of time and provide many years of enjoyment and service in your home.

-Fissures occur naturally and in many stone types.
+Granite fissures occur naturally and in many stone types.
 The term “fissure” is used commercially in the stone industry to describe a visible separation along intercrystalline boundaries.
 This separation may start and stop within the field of the stone or extend through an edge.
-A fissure differs from a crack in that it is a naturally occurring feature of the stone.
+A granite fissure differs from a crack in that it is a naturally occurring feature of the stone.
 All granites contain some degree of the fissure.
 Some contain more than others.
 Fissures are not a flaw.
 Countertops will not be replaced due to the presence of fissures within your tops.